Nakama3942/mighty_logger/README.md

 This library it was renamed to "Mighty logger" but before this library named is "Qt Colored logger".
 Old commits may search in this repository, but download old build may on next link: https://pypi.org/project/qt-colored-logger/ .
 -->

-This library has been renamed to "Mighty logger", but this library used to be called "Qt Colored logger".
-You can search for old commits in this repository, but you can download the old build from the [link](https://pypi.org/project/qt-colored-logger/).

-I often came across the opinion that it is better to use not standard output to the console, but full-fledged logging...
+> I often came across the opinion that it is better to use not standard output to the console, but full-fledged logging...
 However, the standard libraries do not provide exactly what I need...
 Therefore, I decided to make my own library!
 Which will implement the functionality I need.

 I was inspired by the [colored-logs](https://pypi.org/project/colored-logs/) library.

+---

+*This library has been renamed to "Mighty logger", but this library used to be called "Qt Colored logger".
+You can search for old commits in this repository, but you can download the old build from the [link](https://pypi.org/project/qt-colored-logger/).*

 - [Content](#content)